 The farm has been owned and operated by the same family for over 200 years.
 Several generations milked cows commercially there, and prior to that it supported more highly diversified family farms.
 In 1996 new dairy buildings were constructed on 125 acres and that land was certified as organic.
 By 2005 the entire property was under certified organic management.

 - Barns or other facilities for storage of equipment, livestock, and crops

 - Farmer housing

 Water access description:

-Seven drilled wells, six ponds, two creeks and one spring development on the property.
+Four drilled wells, two ponds and two creeks on the property.
 Above ground and buried waterlines provide well water to all owned pastures.
 Adjoining leased and recently purchased land gets well water through above ground waterlines.
-Several permanent frost-free waterers installed on pastures.
+Permanent frost-free waterers, permanent and temporary portable waterers installed on pastures.

 Farmer housing description:

 Three houses, two older renovated farmhouses and a more recently built log home.
 On farm housing is subject to availability.
 House#1 Unavailable in 2020. has three bedrooms, two full bathrooms, living room, kitchen, dining area, upstairs attic with windows that has been used as a bedroom, front porch, rear deck and unfinished full height basement.
 Oil heat (mostly used as back up for the woodstove).
 House#2 Unavailable in 2020. has one bedroom with a half bath, full bath, eat in kitchen, dining room, living room, small mudroom, laundry area, glass-enclosed porch.
 Electric heat.
 House#3 Unavailable in 2020. has four bedrooms (two large upstairs, two smaller downstairs), two full bathrooms (one up, one down), eat in kitchen, dining room, den with fireplace, laundry room, glass enclosed porch, two small front porches, back porch/patio and a small garage.
 Oil heat.

 Types of crops permitted to be produced on the property: